MistUnky/minebase/README.md

 Compatibility
 -------------

-It is possible to convert a minetest game world to a minebase world, but I didn't wrote a script to convert a minebase world back.
+It is possible to convert a Minetest Game world to a Minebase world, but I didn't write a script to convert a Minebase world back.
 That is the reason why you should create a backup before converting your world.
-Keep in mind that some mods made for minetest game, won't run with minebase.
+Keep in mind that some mods made for Minetest Game, won't run with Minebase.
 This game does not support v6 and legacy.lua was dropped.

 Versioning